Revenue-based financing

 Revenue-based financing is a loan that is initially provided by investors as growth financing.
 However, it can also be part of acquisition financing for goodwill, or working capital to buy your business stock.

-This type of loan is characterised by a limited collateral with no personal guarantees, and no administrative fees, fines, or penalties.
-You will repay the loan from a percentage of your monthly revenue until you achieve a maximum repayment limit – this is typically 1.5 to 2.5 the principal sum.
+This type of loan is characterised by limited collateral with no personal guarantees, and no administrative fees, fines, or penalties.
+You will repay the loan from a percentage of your monthly revenue until you achieve a maximum repayment limit – this is typically 1.5 to 2.5 times the principal sum.
 You will borrow the financing amount from an entity or individual with ties to investors.

 Lending amount and repayment amount

 What about amounts?
 How much can you borrow, and how much are you supposed to repay?
-You should operate on the assumption of a loan of approximately four times your monthly revenue, and you will repay the loan in monthly instalments over a 5-year period.
-Depending on your revenue, the repayment rate is between 3 and 8%.
+You should operate on the assumption of a loan of approximately 4 times your monthly revenue, and you will repay the loan in monthly instalments over a 5-year period.
+Depending on your revenue, the repayment rate is between 3% and 8%.
 The repayments are variable and change in tandem with your business’s revenue.
 The faster your revenue grows, the sooner you will repay the loan.

 Calculation example: Suppose you borrow €100,000 and that your revenue is €50,000 per month, and you have agreed with your financier(s) to repay 8% of your monthly revenue.
 In this case, you will pay a total of €4,000 that month.
 If your revenue increases to €80,000 per month, you will pay €6,400 that month.
 This will then continue until you have repaid the agreed amount.